I was given this golden rule of thumb a few years ago when meeting business principals.

 It doesn’t, and Bill Gates is one of many people who will tell you it only worsens the problem.

 And when I say organised I mean:

-- You’ve understood the 8 departments every advice firm has, even if you’re not a big business.
+- You’ve understood the eight departments every practice has, even if you’re not a big business.

-- You can describe the 10-20 core systems that sit underneath those department that will fuel success.
+- You can identify the 10-20 core systems that sit underneath each department that will fuel success.

-- Able to clearly define the purpose of each and how to drive successful outcomes.
+- You’re able to clearly define the purpose of each and how to drive successful outcomes.

 If this sounds like big-firm stuff, it’s not.
 This is the stuff that enables you to become a big firm.

 I recorded a quick video to give you a high-level overview of how it works, but feel free to email me back at email@example.com if you have questions about a) how to do yours, b) how to involve your team in the process so they own it, or c) how to turn this into a dynamic operations manual/ intranet/ staff training resource.